 How many backups do I need to keep?

 Keep two to three of your most recent backups.
-This gives you the ability to restore a couple versions of your site should it face an issue.
+This gives you the ability to restore a couple of versions of your site should it face an issue.
 Also, keep older backups when making major changes, as there may be times when you would like to revert back to an older version of your site.

 Where is the best place to store backups?